 Treatment for nasopharyngeal cancer can affect your hearing.
-You might have difficulty hearing soft sounds, high pitched sounds or telling some sounds apart.
-Your doctor might refer you to a professional trained in hearing loss (an audiologist) if they think the hearing loss might be permanent.
+You might develop ringing in your ears (tinnitus), or have difficulty hearing soft or high pitched sounds, or telling some sounds apart.
+You usually have hearing tests before, during and after treatment.

 How does your sense of hearing work?

 Every sound disturbs the air around it, causing vibrations that travel through the air as sound waves.
 Your outer ear picks up these vibrations and directs them towards the inner part of your ear.